BernhardRode/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-TODO
+I've used 5 pictures from germany and 5 international ones (to see, that the network is not generating false positives).

+![Signs Germany][image4]

+* Picture 1 - Has a big reflection on it
+* Picture 2 - is really blurry
+* Picture 3 - has a big dark spot and a bright blue
+* Picture 4 - Has a different font
+* Picture 5 - has a second circle

+![Signs International][image5]

+* Picture 1 - Chinese signs
+* Picture 2 - Bumpy (with one bump)
+* Picture 3 - American Road Work
+* Picture 4 - American traffic light
+* Picture 5 - american roundabout

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).
+At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set.

-TODO
+The result was exactly, what the numbers above imply.
+On the german sign, the network made one mistake.
+On the international signs, it recognized the roadwork ahead sign, as it is pretty similar to the german one.

+Thought "Ahead only", it should be "Speed limit (60km/h)"
+===> Germany: Images 5 Errors 1 - 20.0% Errors
+Thought "No vehicles", it should be "Stop"
+Thought "Right-of-way at the next intersection", it should be "Road work" Thought "Speed limit (30km/h)", it should be "Traffic signals" Thought "Stop", it should be "Roundabout mandatory"
+===> International: Images 5 Errors 4 - 80.0% Errors

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-TODO
+Wrong: for 11 "Right-of-way at the next intersection" had the following probability distribution
+	11 Right-of-way at the next intersection - 19.6%
+	21 Double curve - 4.4%
+	42 End of no passing by vehicles over 3.5 metric tons - 4.3%
+	30 Beware of ice/snow - 3.0%
+	23 Slippery road - 2.3%
+Wrong: for 28 "Children crossing" had the following probability distribution
+	28 Children crossing - 8.4%
+	29 Bicycles crossing - 6.3%
+	24 Road narrows on the right - 0.6%
+	30 Beware of ice/snow - -0.1%
+	 3 Speed limit (60km/h) - -0.2%
+Wrong: for 38 "Keep right" had the following probability distribution
+	38 Keep right - 16.7%
+	34 Turn left ahead - 7.6%
+	40 Roundabout mandatory - 7.0%
+	36 Go straight or right - 6.6%
+	20 Dangerous curve to the right - 5.1%
+Wrong: for 3 "Speed limit (60km/h)" had the following probability distribution
+	35 Ahead only - 10.1%
+	 3 Speed limit (60km/h) - 7.7%
+	 9 No passing - 3.6%
+	10 No passing for vehicles over 3.5 metric tons - 2.9%
+	23 Slippery road - 2.9%
+Wrong: for 40 "Roundabout mandatory" had the following probability distribution
+	40 Roundabout mandatory - 10.7%
+	11 Right-of-way at the next intersection - 5.5%
+	27 Pedestrians - 0.9%
+	 7 Speed limit (100km/h) - -1.0%
+	18 General caution - -1.9%